SAP-archive/BUILD/Community Roles.md

 + **Requirements/Scope Lead** - the requirements lead is responsible for liasing with the sub-project requirments leads to ensure that all agreed requirments are gathered.
 The requirements lead is responsible for monitoring the progress of sub-projects requirements on a release-by-release basis.

-+ **Project Execution/Management Lead** - The project execution management lead is resposible for the following:
++ **Project Execution/Management Lead** - The project execution/management lead is resposible for the following:

-    + Ensure visibility and communication across the team and overall sub-project, and communicating project status to stakeholders and the team through various means, such as weekly status reports, quality reports, iteration reviews, project meetings and so forth.
+    + Ensuring visibility and communication across the team and overall sub-project, and communicating project status to stakeholders and the team through various means, such as weekly status reports, quality reports, iteration reviews, project meetings and so forth.

-    + Ensure team is aware of the sub-project schedule and milestones and is executing towards it.
+    + Ensuring team is aware of the Project Norman schedule and milestones and is executing towards it.
 This requires the following:

       + Capacity/ Availability planning for the sub-project.